 From the epic hero to the anti-hero and post modern hero in literature.
-This course might be taken, in particular, by EN majors who took the Survey of British Literature.
+This free-form advanced survey course might be taken, in particular, by EN majors who took EN 2352.

 British Hero and Anti-Hero (3)

 From the epic hero to the anti-hero and post modern hero in literature.
 This free-form survey course might be taken by EN majors who took EN 2357.